KyanPepper/slang-speak/README.md

 **React**
 Navigate to the frontend directory.
-Install Node.js dependencies using npm install
+Install Node.js dependencies using npm install.
-Install Node-Modules
+Install Node-Modules.